MSimnes/LightBnB/LightBnB_WebApp-master/README.md

 # LightBnB
 LightBnB is a mock property rental website.
-It performs various typical SQL queries and returns data using server-side JavaScript to the front end.
+It performs various SQL queries and returns data using server-side JavaScript to the front end.
 The program uses node.js/express, PostgreSQL and JQuery along with a number of dependencies listed below.

 ## Project Structure